faranalytics/streams-logger/README.md

 ## Concepts

 Logging is essentially a data transformation task.
 When a string is logged to the console, for example, it typically undergoes a transformation step where relevant information (e.g., the timestamp, log level, process id, etc.) is added to the log message prior to it being printed.
-Likewise, when data is written to a file or the console additional data transformations may take place e.g., serialization and representational transformation. _Streams_ accomplishes these data transformation tasks by means of a network of [`Node`](#node) instances that is constructed using a [graph-like API pattern](#graph-api-pattern).
+Likewise, when data is written to a file or the console, additional data transformations may take place e.g., serialization and representational transformation. _Streams_ facilitates these data transformation tasks by means of a network of [`Node`](#node) instances that is constructed using a [graph-like API pattern](#graph-api-pattern).

 ### Node